johnveitch/gwin/docs/command-line/gwin_make_workflow.rst

     ; how to construct prior distribution
     name = uniform_angle

-If you want to use another variable parameter in the inference sampler then add its name to ``[variable_args]`` and add a prior section like shown above.
+If you want to use another variable parameter in the inference sampler then add its name to ``[model_params]`` and add a prior section like shown above.

 =====================
 Generate the workflow